 4. Reporting accident/vehicle damage shall occur in accordance with MPD Policy/Procedure Section 4-410 City Vehicles and On-Duty Accidents.

 a.
-In the event of a vehicle accident or damage occuring to a rental car, the MPD Training Unit shall be notified immediately.
+In the event of a vehicle accident or damage occurring to a rental car, the MPD Training Unit shall be notified immediately.

 b.
-In the event of a vehicle accident or damage occuring to an MPD vehicle, the MPD Fleet Manager shall be notified immediately.
+In the event of a vehicle accident or damage occurring to an MPD vehicle, the MPD Fleet Manager shall be notified immediately.

 E. Hotel Accommodations

 1. Hotel reservations should be arranged by the Training Unit.